BanRevenant/D-Wire/README.md

 ## Known Issues and improvements.
 * Registration code expiration is currently handled inappropriately.
-* A proper log reader for all cogs that depend on one.
 * Better way to handle file uploads that are larger than 8mb.
 * Save game creator.
 * Not all of the FW Softcode is created yet.
-* Better automated setup using the Discord bot itself for first run.
 * If a cog itself has a traceback that prevents its operation its not output by the bot error handler.

 ## Development